 The pretty as a postcard former fishing towns of Deauville and Trouville-sur-Mer lie side by side alongside the Côte Fleurie.
 Home to an abundance of seafood-inspired restaurants, timber-framed houses, and all of the sandy beaches you could hope to enjoy on a day out from Paris, these Normandy towns are well worth a visit.

-Time & Distance from Paris: By car, it takes a couple of hours to reach Deauville from Paris along the A17.
+Time & Distance from Paris: By car, it takes a couple of hours to reach Deauville from Paris along the A17, making Deauville an easy side trip from Paris.
 Though it takes the same time via train, you’ll likely want to take the train as this avoids the traffic!
 The train between the two French towns takes around two and a half hours and departs on a regular basis from Saint Lazare in Paris.

 #22 Beaune: the wine city of Burgundy